 Over the years, the Principals at Cole & Company have transferred ownership of manufacturing, service, medical, agricultural, retail, distribution and professional practice firms throughout the United States.
+Businesses looking for business valuation services in Colorado contact Cole & Company as their provider of choice.

 This brokerage of “Small Business” has provided crucial insight into what fair market value really is.
 So yes, we can create spreadsheets with the best of them but we’re also grounded in real world transaction experience.
+Business Valuation is a critical activity for a buy or sale business transaction.
+If you are looking to buy or sell your business in Colorado and if you need business valuation in Colorado, we are just a call away.

 Important news about Business Appraisals for SBA purposes…